Clemson University Logo

 What is Clemson University?

 Clemson University is an American institution of higher education located in Clemson, South Carolina.
 It was opened in 1889 and was originally an agricultural college.
-Gradually, the number of directions grew to seven, covering the humanities, social, medical, and other sciences.
-Now it is a large university, with a ratio of teachers and students, which is 1:18.
+Gradually, the number of directions grew to seven, covering the humanities, social sciences, medical sciences, and other sciences.
+Now it is a large university, with a teacher-to-student ratio of 1:18.

 Seal